SIRIUS: Identifying Metal-poor Stars Enriched by a Single Supernova in a Dwarf Galaxy Cosmological Zoom-in Simulation

 Chemical abundances of metal-poor (MP) stars reflect the nucleosynthesis process(es) that took place prior to their formation.
 The nucleosynthetic yields of supernovae (SNe) depend on a number of variables, including stellar mass, stellar evolution, rotation, and explosion mechanisms \citep[e.g.,][]{Heger2010, Nomoto2013, Tsiatsiou2024}.
 We can observationally constrain SNe nucleosynthesis using the chemical abundances of MP stars enriched by a single SN (mono-enriched stars).
 Thus, the identification of mono-enriched stars is critical for acquiring this information.

-In the past few decades, photometric and spectroscopic observations have measured the chemical abundances of MP stars \citep[e.g.,][]{Beers1985, Beers1992, Beers2005, Tolstoy2009, Frebel2015}. \citet{Beers2005} classified MP stars according to their [Fe/H]\footnote{[Fe/H]=$\log(N_{\rm{Fe}}/N_{\rm{H}})-\log(N_{\rm{Fe}}/N_{\rm{H}})_{\sun}$, where $N_{\rm{Fe}}$ and $N_{\rm{H}}$ are the number densities of Fe and H, respectively.}: MP for [Fe/H] $<-1$, very metal poor (VMP) for [Fe/H] $<-2$, extremely metal poor (EMP) for [Fe/H] $<-3$, ultra metal poor (UMP) for [Fe/H] $<-4$, and hyper metal-poor (HMP) for [Fe/H] $<-5$.
+In the past few decades, {spectroscopic and photometric} observations have measured the chemical abundances of MP stars \citep[e.g.,][]{Beers1985, Beers1992, Beers2005, Tolstoy2009, Frebel2015}. \citet{Beers2005} classified MP stars according to their [Fe/H]\footnote{[Fe/H]=$\log(N_{\rm{Fe}}/N_{\rm{H}})-\log(N_{\rm{Fe}}/N_{\rm{H}})_{\sun}$, where $N_{\rm{Fe}}$ and $N_{\rm{H}}$ are the number densities of Fe and H, respectively.}: MP for [Fe/H] $<-1$, very metal-poor (VMP) for [Fe/H] $<-2$, extremely metal-poor (EMP) for [Fe/H] $<-3$, ultra metal-poor (UMP) for [Fe/H] $<-4$, and hyper metal-poor (HMP) for [Fe/H] $<-5$.
 The HK objective-prism survey reported spectroscopy of 1044 stars, 446 of which were classified as VMP \citep{Beers1985, Beers1992}; The Hamburg-ESO Survey (HES; \citealt{Christlieb2008}) carried out similar objective-prism observations, and supplied targets for high-resolution studies of additional VMP stars.
 High-resolution spectroscopic follow-up of stars from the HK survey and the HES have been reported by a number of previous authors (see, e.g., \citealt{Roederer2014}, and references therein).
 Other high-resolution follow-up efforts continue to expand the list of VMP stars with detailed abundance information, based on stars identified from massive spectroscopic surveys, such as the SDSS \citep{York2000}, RAVE \citep{Steinmetz2006}, SDSS/SEGUE survey \citep{Yanny2009, Rockosi2022}, the LAMOST survey \citep{Deng2012}, the GALAH survey \citep{DeSilva2015}, SDSS/APOGEE \citep{Majewski2017}, the Gaia-ESO survey \citep{Gilmore2022}, and DESI \citep{Cooper2023}.

 Recent massive photometric surveys, in particular those that include narrow-band filters, such as Pristine \citep{Starkenburg2017}, J-PLUS \citep{Cenarro2019}, S-PLUS \citep{MendesdeOliveira2019}, SkyMapper \citep{Onken2019}, and SAGES \citep{Fan2023}, hold the promise to enormously expand the list of VMP targets for future follow-up at high spectral resolution.
 It is important to identify mono-enriched stars based on these observations.